-Community members can raise matters at any of our sites through the resident VLO or during routine visits by our Community Affairs team.
+Community members can raise matters at any of our sites through the local community liaison officers or during routine visits by our Community Affairs team.
 We record the grievance centrally, assess it for potential risk or impact, and elevate or respond to it accordingly.
 Material grievances are reported to the senior management team and the Board HSSC.
 This approach ensures grievances relating to our activities can be raised easily and in a culturally appropriate manner.

 At times, we can be the most visible outside presence in remote communities.
 Grievances may be raised on matters that do not relate directly to our activities, such as inter-clan disputes or dissatisfaction with government.
 If they are not addressed, these issues can undermine our operational stability, so we may play an intermediary or facilitator role – for example, by transporting government officials to the site to address the community grievance.

 Land access and resettlement

 We are committed to avoiding or minimising displacement or involuntary resettlement during any necessary land access, use or acquisition.
-Most host communities are Indigenous, land-connected people who are greatly impacted by any change or restriction to their historical land access and use rights.
+Some of our project area communities are Indigenous, land-connected people who may be impacted by any change or restriction to their historical land access and use rights.
 We respect these rights and avoid locations with cultural significance.

-We are developing procedures for land access and resettlement outlining our approach to land access, acquisition and resettlement activities in alignment with national legislation, human rights and industry best practice performance standards.
+We are strengthening our for land access and resettlement in alignment with national legislation, human rights and industry best practice performance standards.
 This procedure details steps to avoid or minimise involuntary displacement and to effectively manage rare occasions of displacement and any required livelihood restoration.

-When engaging with host community members regarding land access, we:
+When engaging with project area community members regarding land access, we:

 - Negotiate land access agreements in good faith and in a respectful and reasonable manner.

 - Consult with landowners to obtain their consent.
-These consultations typically cover impact and term of the proposed use or access, employment and business development opportunities,
+These consultations typically cover the impact and term of the proposed use or access, employment and business development opportunities.